 Here’s How Savvy Seniors Save Money with Medicare

 If you’re healthy and getting ready to get your Medicare benefits for the first time, you have a six-month window that allows you to buy the Medicare supplement plan of your choice without any questions.
-This is your guaranteed issue right and you can’t be turned down.
-This individual open enrollment period starts on the day that your Medicare Part B benefits begin.
+This is your Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
+All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting. and you can’t be turned down.
+This individual During the Medicare Open Enrollment Period, Medicare Advantage and Part D plan members can change, switch, or drop a plan they chose during the Annual Election Period.
+OEP starts on January 1 and ends on March 31. starts on the day that your Medicare Part B benefits begin.

-Savvy seniors turning age 65, particularly those in good health, realize that the extensive coverage provided by Medicare Plan F and Medicare Plan G is a huge benefit.
+Savvy seniors turning age 65, particularly those in good health, realize that the extensive coverage provided by Medicare Plan F and If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
+It's also the most popular.
+You might be thinking that Medicare Supplement Plan F is... is a huge benefit.
 They have also figured out that paying $150 or more per month, when they only see their doctor for regular checkups and minor illnesses, costs a lot in annual premiums.
 So, these seniors take the high deductible option and cover the minor costs out-of-pocket.

 By putting $100 or more per month into savings, and paying around $50 to $60 per month for their supplemental Medicare policy, savvy seniors can put away $1,000 or more per year into a health savings account.
 Then, when a big illness or injury happens, that requires more healthcare services, they’re ready to pay the high deductible ($2,340 in 2020).